California virus cases increase as delta variants spread | ExBulletin

 The country’s most populous state reports an average of nearly 1,000 additional cases each day, an increase of about 17% over the last 14 days.
 Authorities expected it to increase when corporate capacity restrictions were lifted and most mask restrictions and social distance requirements for vaccinated people were lifted.

 However, public health officials expressed concern this week that more contagious delta variants will spread among unvaccinated individuals, who make up the majority of new infections.
-In LA County, where about a quarter of the state’s 40 million people live, vaccinated residents wear face covers indoors after detecting about half of all cases with delta mutations.
-Recommended to start on Monday.
+LA County, home to about a quarter of the state’s 40 million people, begins to wear facial covers indoors for vaccinated residents after detecting about half of all cases with delta mutations.
+Recommended on Monday.

 “The new wrinkle of this is actually this new variant.
 Kirsten Bibbins Domingo, a professor of epidemiology at the University of California, San Francisco, said:” It just opened two weeks ago and it’s all Was Hanky Dolly. “